-In their relation with tax authorities, to comply with the Tax Code of Conduct, all staff must notably:
+- In their relation with tax authorities, to comply with the Tax Code of - Ensure that transactions comply with local tax laws as well as regulations - Ensure that tax returns and tax payments are made in compliance with all

-- Ensure that transactions comply with local tax laws as well as regulations and tax obligations. - Ensure that tax returns and tax payments are made in compliance with all local laws. - Maintain a professional and cooperative relationship with local tax authorities. - Ensure that in case of litigation, all necessary information is transmitted transparently and in a complete manner in accordance with the legal provisions. - Keep all tax records and establish tax reporting as required by the laws of the countries where Societe Generale is established or customers located. - Ensure that all decisions are taken at the right hierarchical level and are properly documented to highlight the facts, conclusions and risks.
+• Keep all tax records and establish tax reporting as required by the laws of the countries where Societe Generale is established or customers located. • Ensure that all decisions are taken at the right hierarchical level and are properly documented to highlight the facts, conclusions and risks.